direktspeed/host/README.md

 </pre>

-if you execute it and it is already running it will return a peerconnection so that you can connect to tasks remote as a whole or indipendent is equal to a linux shell.
+if you execute it and it is already running it will return a new peerconnection additional to the inital one so that you can connect to the hosts and tasks remote like you would do with ssh as a whole or indipendent is equal to a linux shell.